simonmichael/hledger/hledger/hledger.m4.md

 starts earlier than your requested start date, or ends later than your requested end date).
 This is done to ensure "full" first and last subperiods, so that all subperiods' numbers are comparable.

+To summarise:

+- In multiperiod reports, all subperiods are forced to be the same length, to simplify reporting.
+- Reports with the standard `--weekly`/`--monthly`/`--quarterly`/`--yearly`  intervals are required to start on the first day of a week/month/quarter/year.
+  We'd like more flexibility here but it isn't supported yet.
+- `--period` (below) can specify more complex intervals, starting on any date.

 ## Period expressions